 To find out the best way to contact support, read Power BI support options.
 Most admins can use the Help + support experience in the Power Platform Admin Center to submit a service request.
-Follow the steps below to get started.
+Use the following steps to get started:

 Go to Power Platform Admin Center Help + support and sign in using admin credentials.

 Select New support request, then select the following options to request a region move:

 - Tell us what you need help with: Move to a different region